after12am/Grep.tmbundle/README.md

 To grep, execute `Filter Through Command...` which is in Text menu, and then set `Selection` in the input radio box, `Create New Document` in the output radio box and following command in the command input field.

-    grep -r "search word" ~/path/to/the/project/dir
+    grep -rn "search word" ~/path/to/the/project/dir

 If you would get result like following, this bundle works good.